IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Luca Industries, Incorporated
 - read aloud
 	- An old brick factory building in the working class neighborhood of Kerrigan's End.
-A warehouse door on one end is open; you see two figures standing inside.
+A warehouse door on one end is open; there is a very well appointed carriage in orange and blue livery parked in front
+	- gleaming chrome and brass machinery, a small engine hums with a faint blue glow.
+A top of the line crystal arcanographer
-- When they arrive: shirtsleeves rolled up, leaning over a ledger book, talking to a female dark skinned elf with round glasses, wearing a lab coat
+- When they arrive: Konrad Luca is speaking to a mustachioed lord (Duke Filroy)
-	- telling lab tech Saranna they might soon be pressed for money, he might have to let her go - has two months of savings that he can send her off with
-	- Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
+	- Duke: unfortunate, i say, really unfortunate that you lost that last shipment!
+Had hoped better from you, my boy, when I put my faith and money in you - you say that will set you back for how long?
+	- Konrad: Two months sir, and I do apologize, but if I were to have just enough gold to make up for the lost raw materials, then I could have production of the prototypes back on schedule with only a small delay -
+	- Duke: nonsense my boy!
+Whatever happened some good old elbow grease and pulling yourself up by your bootstraps?
 	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched
-	- Would have taken on bluemoon as assistant, but they're about to lose their budget
+	- Might have to tell his lab tech she'll be out of work for a while.
+Would have taken on bluemoon as assistant, but they're about to lose their budget
-- Shockback triggers when Saranna goes to fiddle with an automata some more
+- Shockback triggers when he goes to fiddle with an automata some more
 - Giltstern just made an order of his Type alpha prototypes from him, they got shipped out early this morning
 	- Just heard from Feldspar that theyre going to be "modified" by a guest consultant with Luca Industries - for battle
 	- entirely against his original wishes - they're using science to inflict violence